wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Chaos engineering experiments follow an approach:

-1. Define ‘steady state’ as some measurable output of a system that indicates normal behavior.
+1. Define <strong>steady state</strong> as some measurable output of a system that indicates normal behavior.

 2. Hypothesize that this steady state will continue in both the control group and the experimental group.
+Ask how will the organization and systems respond to certain faults?

-4. Introduce variables that reflect real-world events like servers that crash, hard drives that malfunction, network connections that are severed, etc.
+4. Introduce variables that reflect <strong>real-world events</strong> like servers that crash, hard drives that malfunction, network connections that are severed, etc. Setup <strong>Observability tools</strong> to measure the impact of the variables on the steady state of the system.

 5. Try to disprove the hypothesis by looking for a difference in steady-state between the control group and the experimental group.